RaeesBhatti/hacklang-tools/README.md

 ```
 You can also specify `wsl` as provider to use Windows Subsystem for Linux.
 If you have installed HHVM there.

-Now, you can run `hh_client` against your project and it will work as if you're running `hh_client` inside the container or Bash for Windows.
+Now, you can run `hh_client` against your project and it will work as if you're running `hh_client` inside the container or Windows Subsystem for Linux.